marcomc/ansible-pihole/README.md

 An Ansible role to install Pi-hole on GNU/Linux systems.

+## Credits

+This role was adapted from [danylomikula/ansible-pihole-cluster](https://github.com/danylomikula/ansible-pihole-cluster) and modified to be a standalone role with minimal changes.

 ## Requirements

 - Ansible 2.9 or higher
 - Supported operating systems:
     - Debian
     - Ubuntu
     - Fedora
     - CentOS
     - RedHat
     - ArchLinux

 ## Role Variables